A tale of two piers - why is Mr Cameron giving £2m of taxpayer money to Eastbourne? - Civitas blog 3 August

 "Saunders uses spare and stylish English to mow down paddocks of sacred cows"

 In our universities, where there should be open debate and pluralism, there is political orthodoxy and intellectual conformity.
 Nine out of 10 UK sociology professors describe their politics as left wing and just 3% vote Conservative*.
 This ideological uniformity underpins the social policy advice academic 'experts' offer to politicians and the public.
-My aim as an independent researcher is to subject the claims of the academic establishment to critical scrutiny.
-Offering an alternative perspective based in classical liberal values of individual responsibility and personal liberty, I am interested in exploring practical solutions to pressing social problems that do not entail more government spending, or more control of our lives by the state.
+As an independent researcher I have tried to subject the claims of the academic establishment to critical scrutiny.
+Offering an alternative perspective based in classical liberal values of individual responsibility and personal liberty, I seek to find practical solutions to pressing social problems that do not entail more government spending, or more control of our lives by the state.

 * Survey of sociology professors reported in A. H. Halsey, A History of Sociology in Britain, 2004